R3DST0RM/easy-memoize/README.md

 # Usage

 The usage of this library is as easy as 1, 2, 3.
-Just wrap it around your called function and pass in the arguments as "dependencies".
+Just wrap it around your called function and pass in the arguments, like you normally would.

 ```javascript
 import easyMemo from "easy-memoize";